How to Become a Registered Nurse

 In an effort to become a registered nurse, an individual has first to possess a high school education certificate and must have gone through post-secondary program, which could either be a degree or a diploma.
 In the post-secondary education, those individuals who desire to become nurses are taken through such topics as anatomy and human development while gaining widespread supervised clinical knowledge and experience.
-Before commencing the practice, nurses are supposed to be licensed in their states as they also need to undertake and pass a specific exam (Department of Health and Human Services, 2013).
+Before commencing the practice, nurses are supposed to be licensed in their states as they also need to undertake and pass a specific exam.

 Example of schools and colleges that offer RN program in U.S include

 Georgetown Nursing University which offer undergraduate nursing programs